fritzkeyzer/gohtml/README.md

 [![Version](https://img.shields.io/badge/version-v0.1.1-blue.svg)](https://github.com/fritzkeyzer/gohtml/tags)

-> Detailed documentation available in the `docs` directory

-> Take a look at the `example` directory for a full example
+> Take a look at the `example` directory for a full example or `tests` for a range of supported features

 ## Key Features